Well kill: Bullheading

 This is the most common method of a contingency well kill.
 If there is a sudden need to kill a well quickly, without the time for rigging up for circulation, the more blunt instrument of bullheading may be used.
 This involves simply pumping the kill fluid directly down the well bore, forcing the well bore fluids back into the reservoir.
 This can be effective at achieving the central aim of a well kill; building up a sufficient hydrostatic head in the well bore.
 However, it can be limited by the burst-pressure capabilities of the tubing or casing, and can risk damaging the reservoir by forcing undesired materials into it.
 The principal advantage is that it can be done with little advanced planning.

 Unlike the designed emergency shutdown features of many systems, bullheading is not considered or intended as a reliable well kill measure.
-Of a specific note, it still requires a ready access to the well bore, which may not be available in blowout / fire scenarios such as Deepwater Horizon oil spill.
+Of a specific note, it still requires a ready access to the well bore, which may not be available in blowout / fire scenarios such as the Deepwater Horizon oil spill.